 Related Blog: Common Foods You Should Avoid to Sleep Better

-If you’re not keen on tuna, try other fatty fish rich in omega-3 fatty acids, including Atlantic mackerel, salmon, and sardines.
-All have been linked to boosting testosterone.
+If you're not keen on tuna, try other fatty fish rich in omega-3 fatty acids, including Atlantic mackerel, salmon, and sardines.
+All have been linked to boosting its levels.

 Most individuals have heard about the connection between eating oysters and testosterone.
 But have you ever wondered why?
 The zinc within the oysters is the absolute superstar since studies have shown a link between zinc deficiency and erectile dysfunction.